nest/nest-simulator/doc/userdoc/contribute/neuron_models.rst

 * If counter reaches a specific number threshold it should send out a spike to each of its target nodes.
-* For more complexity, the number of incoming spikes is multiplied with a constant factor, factor that can be set by the user.It should default to 1.
+* For more complexity, the number of incoming spikes is multiplied with a constant factor that can be set by the user.It should default to 1.

 Considerations for transferring the ideas to code